pingcap/community/contributors/commit-message-pr-style.md

 ## Add a few positive/negative examples (optional)
 ```

-You may also use checklist style listing of contents if needed, the Markdown syntax is like:
+You may also use the checklist style to list contents if needed.
+The Markdown syntax is as follows:

 ```
 - [x] A checked line, something already done or fullfilled